Pavithra-Veeramani/teamer/README.md

 - That users want to signup and engage with its content.
 <br/>

+# Scope

+According to the project, not all features can be implemented in the first release of the project.
+For this reason, the project will be divided in multiple phases.The first phase will include the features that have been identified in order to build the minimum requirement.

+First Phase

+- Create a signup page
+- Create a signin page
+- Create Profile page

+Second Phase

+- Member can create event
+- Member can delete event
+- Member can edit profile page

+Third Phase

+- Member can opt for prefered position in create profile.
+-

 ### User Stories
 As a first time I want to: